orchidsoftware/orchid.software/source/en/docs/quickstart.md

 public $description = 'Tool that sends ad-hoc email messages.';
 ```

-In order to display the input fields, we describe them in the `Layouts` method:
+To display the input fields, we describe them in the `Layouts` method:

 ```php
 /**